nagatapote/scroll-movie/README.md

 # ScrollMovie

-Scroll Image is the library that enables you to animate background image as you scroll the window.
+ScrollMovie is the library that enables you to animate background image as you scroll the window.

 ## Installation